-For Each of the Top Ten Shareholders Shareholding at the beginning of the year Shareholding at the end of the year No. of Shares % of total shares of the company No. of Shares % of total shares of the company v) Shareholding of Directors and Key Managerial Personnel
+For Each of the Top Ten Shareholders Shareholding at the beginning of the year Shareholding at the end of the year No. of Shares % of total shares of the company No. of Shares % of total shares of the company Not Applicable v) Shareholding of Directors and Key Managerial Personnel

-For Each of the Directors and KMP Shareholding at the b eginning of the Cumulative Shareholding during the year
+For Each of the Directors and KMP Shareholding at the year - Cumulative Share the ye •

 RIVIP No. of Shares % of total shares of the Company No. of Shares % of total shares of the Company

-B Vijayakumar - - - -

 Simon Peter Venables - - - -

-Ian Lloyd Scapens - - - -
+lan Lloyd Scapens - - - -

 Michael Peter Wallwork - - - -

 S Ramachandran - - - -

 T Vinothkumar - - - -

 Rakesh Kailash Sharma - - - -